-In 1994, Cabot and the State of Florida signed a settlement of a 1983 state court lawsuit requiring Cabot to pay the State \$650,000 in past costs associated with a site in Gainesville, Florida.
+In 1994, Cabot and the State of Florida agreed to a settlement of a 1983 state court lawsuit requiring Cabot to pay the State \$650,000 in past costs associated with a site in Gainesville, Florida.
 The site included a parcel of land on which Cabot previously owned and operated a pine tar distillation plant.
-In 1995, Cabot completed installation of a groundwater collection system and removed the contaminated soil from an old coal tar lagoon near its former property.
 Cabot has filed a cost recovery suit against other responsible parties at the site seeking reimbursement of their share of response costs.
+Settlements have been reached with several defendants and the action is proceeding against the

 In April 1985, Cabot and five other companies entered into a consent order with the U.S. Environmental Protection Agency ("EPA") under the Superfund law to perform a remedial investigation and feasibility study with respect to the King of Prussia Technical Corp. site in Winslow Township, New Jersey.
 A Record of Decision ("ROD") was issued by the EPA specifying a combination of remedial actions for the site at an estimated cost of almost \$15 million.
-The EPA issued an administrative order directing Cabot and four other companies to design and complete the remedial measures; most of the work on site remediation has been completed.
-Cabot and the other companies involved have reached a tentative agreement on the portions of the costs to be borne by each company.
+The EPA issued an administrative order directing Cabot and four other companies to design and complete the remedial measures.
+Most of the work on site remediation has been completed.
+Cabot and the other companies involved have reached an agreement on the portions of the costs to be borne by each company.

-Beginning in May 1986, the Department of Environmental Protection of the State of New Jersey ("NJDEP") issued directives under the New Jersey Spill Compensation and Control Act to Cabot and other potentially responsible parties ("PRPS") to fund a remedial investigation for the cleanup of hazardous waste at the Old Bridge Township landfill near Perth Amboy, New Jersey.
+Beginning in May 1986, the Department of Environmental Protection of the State of New Jersey ("NJDEP") issued directives under the New Jersey Spill Compensation and Control Act to Cabot and other potentially responsible parties ("PRPS") to fund a remedial investigation for the cleanup of a six acre site in Old Bridge Township near Perth Amboy, New Jersey.
 Cabot and other parties contributed funds for a remedial investigation and feasibility study which was conducted by a consultant to the NJDEP.
 In September 1992, the EPA issued a ROD specifying certain remedial actions and indicating that a second ROD would be issued following further study.
 Preliminary action on the first ROD has been taken by the NJDEP.
-A group of companies, including Cabot, has reached a tentative agreement with the NJDEP to perform an additional study of the site and to handle minor remedial work.
+A group of companies, including Cabot, has reached an agreement with the NJDEP to perform an additional study of the site and to handle minor remedial work.
 Until the study is complete, it will not be possible to identify what the remediation costs for this site will be or what Cabot's portion of such costs will be.

-In 1989, the United States filed a claim in the U.S. District Court for the Eastern District of Pennsylvania against 18 defendants under the Superfund law for recovery of the EPA's cleanup costs at Moyer's Landfill in Collegeville, Pennsylvania, estimated to be \$48 million.
-For several years, Moyer's Landfill was used for the disposal of municipal and industrial wastes by numerous parties, including Cabot.
+In 1989, the United States filed a claim in the U.S. District Court for the Eastern District of Pennsylvania against 18 defendants under the Superfund law for recovery of the EPA's cleanup costs at Moyer's Landfill in Collegeville, Pennsylvania.
+The Pennsylvania Department of Environmental Protection ("PADEP") intervened in this lawsuit.
+The government plaintiffs estimated their claims to total \$48 million.
+For several years

+Moyer's Landfill was used for the disposal of municipal and industrial wastes by numerous parties, including Cabot.
 More than 100 additional parties, including Cabot, were brought into the litigation by means of a third-party complaint.
-Recently, the EPA reached settlements in principle with certain parties, including Cabot, and settlement documents are now being completed.
+Recently, the EPA and PADEP have reached settlements with numerous parties, including Cabot, and settlement documents have been filed with the Court.

-In 1989 and 1990, respectively, Cabot completed a remedial investigation and feasibility study of its former beryllium processing plant in Hazleton, Pennsylvania, and submitted the study to the Pennsylvania Department of Environmental Resources ("DER").
-An environmental consultant retained by Cabot has designed and implemented certain of the remedial measures described in the study.
-In April 1991, the DER issued a wastewater discharge permit to Cabot but included certain limitations to which Cabot objected by filing an appeal with the Pennsylvania Environmental Hearing Board.
-In August 1993, DER and Cabot resolved the issues on appeal in a manner satisfactory to both parties and the appeal was withdrawn.
-Source control remediation efforts by Cabot are continuing and are scheduled for completion in late 1996.
+In 1989 and 1990, respectively, Cabot completed a remedial investigation and feasibility study of its former beryllium processing plant in Hazleton, Pennsylvania, and submitted the study to the PADEP.
+An environmental consultant retained by Cabot has designed and implemented certain of the remedial measures described in the study after consultation with the PADEP.
+The remedial work was completed in 1996.